mazeiomli/AttentiveChrome/README.md

 First install [miniconda](https://docs.conda.io/en/latest/miniconda.html).

-## Getting the development environment
+## Recommended: Getting the development environment
 If you want to run the scripts (e.g. `train.py`, `evaluate.py`), you'll need the development environment.

 I was unable to install kipoi in this environment due to conda conflicts.
 To run AttentiveChrome through kipoi, please use the environment in the next subsection.